From blades to cement - the experience of Veolia

 I also notice that the video mention that the blades are between 8 and 12 years old.
 That’s very unusual – the typical life of a wind turbine is 20+ years (some are reaching 30 or even 35 years).

-1 thought on “From blades to cement - the experience of Veolia
+One response to “From blades to cement – the experience of Veolia”

 Leave a Reply